Need Help?

 There are numerous potential tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

 One thing to remember when arranging a consent to let mortgage with Ahli United Bank is to switch your existing residential buildings insurance policy to a landlords buildings insurance policy.
-The insurance premium is marginally more expensive but if you don’t switch your insurance and you need to make a claim then you won’t be covered on your regular residential buildings insurance.
+The insurance premium is marginally more expensive but if you don’t switch your insurance and you need to make a claim then you won’t be covered on your standard residential buildings insurance.
 As a minimum you should ensure that you are covered for any third party liability in respect of injuries to your tenant whilst at your property

-Neglecting to inform your co-owner of your intention to let could result in them commencing legal proceedings against you.
-Be sure to obtain their consent in writing.
+Neglecting to advise your co-owner of your intention to let could result in them taking legal action against you.
+Be sure to record their consent in writing.